Investing 101: A Beginner's Guide to Building Wealth

 *Assuming 8% average annual return

-🏗️ 4 Core Investment Principles
+🏗️ 4 Core Principles I Live By

 1. Diversification: Don't Put All Eggs in One Basket

-| Portfolio Type | Risk Level | Volatility | Potential Return | Recommended For |
+| Portfolio Type | Risk Level | Volatility | Potential Return | My Take |

 |---|---|---|---|---|

-| Single stock | Very High 🔴 | Extreme | -100% to +500% | Never recommended |
+| Single stock | Very High 🔴 | Extreme | -100% to +500% | Basically gambling |

-| 10 stocks | High 🟠 | High | -50% to +200% | Experienced only |
+| 10 stocks | High 🟠 | High | -50% to +200% | Still risky |

-| 100+ stocks (index fund) | Moderate 🟡 | Medium | 7-12% annually | Most investors |
+| 100+ stocks (index fund) | Moderate 🟡 | Medium | 7-12% annually | What I recommend |

-| Diversified portfolio | Low-Moderate 🟢 | Low-Medium | 6-10% annually | Beginners |
+| Diversified portfolio | Low-Moderate 🟢 | Low-Medium | 6-10% annually | Ideal for most people |

 -